Cost of Living in Manizales - Updated Prices & Insights

 How much does a one-bedroom apartment cost to rent in Manizales?

-In Manizales's center, a one-bedroom apartment runs about $266 per month.
+A central one-bedroom apartment in Manizales runs about $263 per month.
 Move further out and that drops to around $219.
 Location makes a big difference here – and furnished places or short-term rentals will cost more on top of these figures.

 How expensive is preschool in Manizales per month?